LITW-Refined/EZStorage/README.md

 ## Description

-EZStorage (alias Easy Storage) introduces an early-game storage system that scales and evolves as players progress.
+EZStorage (alias Easy Storage) introduces an early-game storage system that scales and evolves as players progress, while keeping the vanilla flair.
 Want to put 100k Cobblestone in 1 slot?
 No problem.
-Blocks in the mod can add a crafting grid, additional storage, and more.
+The blocks in the mod can add a crafting grid, additional storage, and more.
 Also includes integration into some mods for easier crafting or additional features!

-## Blocks
+## Blocks & Items

 - **Storage Core**
   - This is the core of your storage system